iron-io/docs/worker/reference/environment/index.md

 merge_gem "some_gem", "1.2.3"
 {% endhighlight %}

+Notes:

-Note: There are other gems installed in the system but we don't publish the full list because we can't guarantee they will be included.
+* There are other gems installed in the system but we don't publish the full list because we can't guarantee they will be included.
 Instead upload the gems your worker needs along with your code.
+* The Rails framework is not supported in IronWorker.
+As per the note above, while there are certain code libraries included in IronWorker, you will want to explicitly include or merge in any specific libraries that you need.